CiscoDevNet/NX-SDK/README.md

     ```
       ls $RPM_ROOT/RPMS/x86_64/
     ```
+  - NOTE: All sample application RPMs are located at [rpm/RPMS](rpm/RPMS).

 ## 5. Installing Custom Application in Switch
   - Copy the Application [binary] (or) RPM package to the switch (/bootflash).
   - To install RPM package in the switch use,